 For best flavor, use fully ripe fruit.
 Wash and rinse all fruits thoroughly before cooking.
 Do not soak.
-Remove stems, skins, and pits from fruit; cut into pieces and crush.
-For berries, remove stems and blossoms, and crush.
+Remove stems, skins and pits from the fruit; cut into pieces and crush.
+For berries, remove the stems and blossoms and crush.
 Seedy berries may be put through a sieve or food mill.
-Measure crushed fruit into large saucepan, using the ingredients in Table 2.
+Measure crushed fruit into a large saucepan, using the ingredients in Table 2.
 Add sugar and bring to a boil while stirring rapidly and constantly.
 Continue to boil until mixture thickens.
 As you test for thickness, remember to allow for thickening during cooling.

 One way to test the thickness is to follow the directions for the temperature test for jelly without added pectin.
 An alternative method is to remove the jam from the heat.
-Pour a small amount of boiling jam on a cold plate and put it in the freezing compartment of a refrigerator for a few minutes.
+Pour a small amount of boiling jam on a cold plate and put it in the freezer compartment of a refrigerator for a few minutes.
 If the mixture gels, it is done.

-When jam is done, remove it from heat and quickly skim off foam.
-Ladle the jam into sterile jars, leaving 1⁄4-inch headspace.
-Adjust lids and process the jars as recommended.
+When the jam is done, remove it from the heat and quickly skim off the foam.
+Ladle the jam into sterile jars, leaving 1⁄4 inch of head space.
+Adjust the lids and process the jars as recommended.

-Making Jellies and Jams with Added Pectin
+Making Jellies and Jams With Added Pectin

 Fresh fruits and juices may be used with commercially prepared powdered or liquid pectins.
 The order of combining ingredients depends on the type of pectin used.
-Complete directions for a variety of fruits are provided with packaged pectin.
-Jelly or jam made with added pectin requires less cooking, generally gives a larger yield, and has more natural fruit flavor.
+Complete directions for a variety of fruits are provided with the packaged pectin.
+Jelly or jam made with added pectin requires less cooking, generally gives a larger yield and has more natural fruit flavor.
 In addition, using added pectin eliminates the need to test for doneness.
-The following recipes are usually available with packaged pectins:
+The following recipes usually are available with packaged pectins:

-Jellies - Apple, crabapple, blackberry, boysenberry, dewberry, currant, elderberry, grape, mint, peach, plum, black or red raspberry, loganberry, and strawberry.
+Jellies - Apple, crabapple, blackberry, boysenberry, dewberry, currant, elderberry, grape, mint, peach, plum, black or red raspberry, loganberry and strawberry.

-Jams - Apricot, blackberry, boysenberry, dewberry, loganberry, red raspberry, youngberry, blueberry, cherry currant, gooseberry, grape, orange marmalade, peach, pear, plum, and strawberry.
+Jams - Apricot, blackberry, boysenberry, dewberry, loganberry, red raspberry, youngberry, blueberry, cherry, currant, gooseberry, grape, orange marmalade, peach, pear, plum and strawberry.